stsirtsis/stsirtsis.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
-I am Stratis, 3rd-year PhD student at the [Max Planck Institute for Software Systems](https://www.mpi-sws.org/) where I am very fortunate to be advised by [Dr. Manuel Gomez Rodriguez](https://people.mpi-sws.org/~manuelgr/index.html).
+I am Stratis, 4th-year PhD student at the [Max Planck Institute for Software Systems](https://www.mpi-sws.org/) where I am very fortunate to be advised by [Dr. Manuel Gomez Rodriguez](https://people.mpi-sws.org/~manuelgr/index.html).
 I am mainly interested in the design of data-driven models and algorithms to inform human decisions in uncertain and high-stakes environments.
-That includes challenges related to explainability, strategic behavior, causality and fairness in decision-making.
+That includes challenges related to causality, explainability, fairness and strategic behavior in decision-making.
 More broadly, I am interested in machine learning, optimization, mechanism design and their real-world applications.

 ### Trivia
 * My academic roots can be found at the [School of Electrical & Computer Engineering](https://www.ece.ntua.gr/en) of the [National Technical University of Athens](https://www.ntua.gr/en/).
 There, I had the chance to work with [Prof. Dimitris Fotakis](https://www.softlab.ntua.gr/~fotakis/) on data mining and recommendation aspects of the Orienteering Problem.